kylejones200/psis_4700_applied_ai/webslides/weekdetail_AI-Maturity-Roadmap.md

 ## Summary

-AI maturity measures how deeply intelligence is woven into operations.
+AI maturity measures how deeply intelligence is woven into operations
 Each stage builds discipline and trust

 > This slide explores an important concept in applied AI.
 Understanding this material will help you make better decisions when evaluating opportunities and challenges in your field.